Multi-node Acceleration for Large-scale GCNs: Results

 \textbf{Graph Characteristic Sensitivity.} \uline{\textit{First}}, the length of feature vector (i.e., $|h^0|$) doubles in Figure~\ref{fig:exploration}(c), which means the amount of workload in both the \texttt{Aggregation} phase and \texttt{Combination} phase double, and network transmission increases even more.
+However, the execution time increases to more than 2$\times$.
+In particular, the performance is sensitive to the length of the feature vector, which is mainly because the increased network traffic imposes heavier burdens on network. \uline{\textit{Second}}, the number of vertex in graph doubles in Figure~\ref{fig:exploration}(d), which means the amount of workload in both the \texttt{Aggregation} phase and \texttt{Combination} phase and network transmission doubles too.
 However, the execution time increase to more than 2$\times$.
-In particular, the performance is sensitive to the length of the feature vector, which is mainly because the more network transmission imposes more pressure on network. \uline{\textit{Second}}, the number of vertex in graph doubles in Figure~\ref{fig:exploration}(d), which means the amount of workload in both the \texttt{Aggregation} phase and \texttt{Combination} phase and network transmission doubles too.
-However, the execution time increase to more than 2$\times$.
-That is, the performance is sensitive to the vertex scale, since the large vertex scale with the same average degree increases the sparsity of graph, which hinders the performance.
+That is, the performance is sensitive to the scale of vertex number, since a larger scale of vertex number with the same average degree means higher graph sparsity, which hinders the performance.